katahiromz/EbnfParser/ReadMe.txt

-EbnfParser --- an ISO EBNF parser
+EbnfParser --- an ISO EBNF notation parser
 /////////////////////////////////////////////////////

-This is an ISO EBNF parser by katahiromz.
+This is an ISO EBNF notation parser by katahiromz.

 /////////////////////////////////////////////////////
 // Katayama Hirofumi MZ (katahiromz) [A.N.T.]